-Also on Sunday, 3ZZZ was present to broadcast the top of the table, match of the round, between South Melbourne and Avondale at Lakeside Stadium.
+Also on Sunday night, 3ZZZ was present to broadcast the big match between South Melbourne and Altona Magic at Lakeside Stadium.

-The ladder has Avondale still on top, followed closely by South Melbourne, Oakleigh Cannons, Melbourne Knights, Green Gully and Port Melbourne in the top 6.
-Altona Magic are seventh, followed by Hume City, Dandenong Thunder, Heidelberg United, St. Albans, Moreland City, North Geelong and Bentleigh Greens.
+The ladder has Avondale on top, followed by South Melbourne, Oakleigh Cannons, Melbourne Knights, Green Gullyand Port Melbourne in the top 6.
+Hume City are seventh, followed by Altona Magic, Dandenong Thunder, Heidelberg United, Moreland City, St. Albans, North Geelong and Bentleigh Greens.

-3ZZZ was present to broadcast the women’s match between South Melbourne and Preston Lions at Lakeside Stadium.
+3ZZZ was present to broadcast the women’s match between South Melbourne and Alamein at Lakeside Stadium.

-For the NPLW ladder Boroondara have now jumped on top, followed by Alamein, Heidelberg, South Melbourne, Preston and Bulleen make the top 6.
-Then we have Bayside United, Calder United, FV Emerging, Box Hill and Southern United.
+For the NPLW ladder Boroondara have now jumped on top, followed by Alamein, Preston Lions, South Melbourne, Heidelberg United and Bulleen make the top 6.
+Then we have Bayside United, Calder United, FV Emerging, Box Hill and Southern United make up the rest.

 For the upcoming NPLW games for round 8.
 On Friday it’s FV Emerging versus Calder United.
 On SaturdayHeidelberg plays Southern United.
 Bayside United plays host to Box Hill.
 On Sunday South Melbourne encounters Preston Lions and Bulleen takes on Alamein.